Luftwaffe: Forced labour

-Almost 1,000 fuselages of the jet fighter Messerschmitt Me 262 were produced at Gusen, a subcamp of Mauthausen and brutal Nazi labor camp, where the average life expectancy was six months.
+Almost 1,000 fuselages of the jet fighter Messerschmitt Me 262 were produced at Gusen, a subcamp of Mauthausen and a brutal labour camp, where the average life expectancy was six months.
 By 1944, one-third of production at the crucial Regensburg plant that produced the Bf 109, the backbone of the Luftwaffe fighter arm, originated in Gusen and Flossenbürg alone.
 Synthetic oil was produced from shale oil deposits by prisoners of Mittlebau-Dora as part of Operation Desert directed by Edmund Geilenberg in order to make up for the decrease in oil production due to Allied bombing.
 For oil production, three subcamps were constructed and 15,000 prisoners forced to work in the plant.
 More than 3,500 people died.
 Vaivara concentration camp in Estonia was also established for shale oil extraction; about 20,000 prisoners worked there and more than 1,500 died at Vaivara.

-Luftwaffe airfields were frequently maintained using forced labor.
+Luftwaffe airfields were frequently maintained using forced labour.
 Thousands of inmates from five subcamps of Stutthof worked on the airfields.
 Airfields and bases near several other concentration camps and ghettos were constructed or maintained by prisoners.
 On the orders of the Luftwaffe, prisoners from Buchenwald and Herzogenbusch were forced to defuse bombs that had fallen around Düsseldorf and Leeuwarden respectively.